 Lower Water Requirements

-But this benefit is dependent on local weather.
-Dormant seeding works best in areas with heavy snowfall, since in the spring, the melting snow provides natural moisture for your soil and grass seeds.
+Weather matters: This benefit depends on local weather.
+Dormant seeding works best in areas with heavy snowfall, since the melting snow provides natural moisture for your soil and grass seeds in spring.

-Additionally, yards that experience long dry spells in the spring will require irrigation.
+Yards that experience long dry spells in the spring will still require irrigation.
 If the soil doesn’t stay moist after the snow melts and the weather warms, the grass seeds won’t germinate or will germinate at lower rates.

 Increased Drought Tolerance